MSc Economics, Accounting and FinanceFind a programme

 |Open to international students||Yes|

-The School of Economics, Finance and Management aims to provide excellence in teaching and learning within a stimulating research environment.
-The programme aims to take graduate students with only limited knowledge of economics, accounting and/or finance and to provide them with an understanding of the key concepts and current issues in the field.
+This programme aims to take graduate students with only limited knowledge of economics, accounting and/or finance and provide them with an understanding of the key concepts and current issues in the field.

 You will read and assess the current literature in the main fields of economics, accounting and finance and form independent, informed judgements about it.
-You will then plan and embark on a programme of independent research (under appropriate supervision) undertaking a thorough literature review in a prescribed topic area and/or analysing economic, accounting or financial data and relating the results to theory.
+You will then plan and embark on a programme of independent research (under appropriate supervision), undertaking a thorough literature review in a prescribed topic area or analysing economic, accounting or financial data and relating the results to theory.

 Fees quoted are per annum and subject to annual increase.